 AVICINE has completed six clinical studies in cancer, involving over 225 patients.
 From these studies, we believe that the vaccine is a safe and essentially non-toxic therapy and capable of producing a specific immune response in most patients.
-Further, the patients who mounted an immune response to hCG lived longer than patients treated with other conventional therapies.
+Further, the patients who mounted an immune response to vaccination appeared to derive a survival benefit.
 We intend to investigate further the use of AVICINE alone or in conjunction with other approved therapies in Phase II and Phase III trials.